Radiation Oncology, Michigan Medicine

 Biostatistics, School of Public Health

-Matthew Schipper, PhD, is Assistant Professor in the Departments of Radiation Oncology and Biostatistics.
+Matthew Schipper, PhD, is Professor in the Departments of Radiation Oncology and Biostatistics.
 He received his Ph.D. in Biostatistics from the University of Michigan in 2006.
 Prior to joining the Radiation Oncology department he was a Research Investigator in the Department of Radiology at the University of Michigan and a consulting statistician at Innovative Analytics.

 Prof. Schipper’s research interests include: